niplav/site/bcis_and_alignment.md

 other humans who tried to manipulate them in the ancestral environment).

-However, if the AI were restricted to read-only access to the human brain, this particular scenario would be of no concern.
+However, if the AI were restricted to read-only access to the human brain, this particular scenario would be of no concern (except for AI systems gaining information about human psychology more quickly).

 <!--TODO: use yudkowsky screaming image here?-->